rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 Files is the file manager for Gnome.
 The Gnome team is very creative with application names!
 The text editor is named "Text Editor", I kid you not.
 It makes Googling for tips a bit of a challenge.

-Files works well and has a feature I love – Tabs!
-Once you get used to having tabs in your file manager it’s hard to use Windows Explorer!
-Here is a screenshot with three tabs open and the right click menu showing “Open in Terminal”.
-You can see how convenient this is.
-On a Mac, the Finder app has the tabs.
-I don’t know why Windows doesn’t.
-(Note: Windows 11 22H2 added tabs)

 If you click on the hamburger menu, or press `ctrl+,` you will see `Preferences`.
 Two options are available that I always enable:

 - Sort Folders Before Files